danube-messaging/danube/README.md

 # ![D from Danube](Danube_logo_2.png) Danube

-**A lightweight and scalable Cloud-Native Messaging Platform with S3-Compatible Storage**
+**A lightweight and scalable Cloud-Native Messaging Platform with Cloud Object Storage (S3/GCS/Azure)**

 Danube is an open-source distributed messaging broker platform inspired by Apache Pulsar, designed to be cloud-native and cost-effective.
 Built with a Write-Ahead Log (WAL) architecture and persistent object storage integration, Danube delivers sub-second dispatch with cloud economics.